cosmic-utils/app-hub/README.md

 Roadmap for the project is not fully defined yet.
 However, the following features are planned for future releases:

-- [ ] Add support for other Linux distributions.
+- [ ] Improve the application's performance and stability
-- [ ] Add installation support for other application bundle formats in addition to AppImage (e.g., Flatpak, Snap, .deb, .rpm).
+- [ ] Improve the application's user interface and user experience
-- [ ] Add support for other desktop environments.
+- [ ] Create an app store for AppImage applications
 - [x] Automaticaly extract AppImage icon

 ## 💖 Support